redis/hiredis/README.md

 returned on calls to the `redisAsyncCommand` family.

 If the reply for a command with a `NULL` callback is read, it is immediately free'd.
-When the callback for a command is non-`NULL`, it is responsible for cleaning up the reply.
+When the callback for a command is non-`NULL`, the memory is free'd immediately following the callback: the reply is only valid for the duration of the callback.

 All pending callbacks are called with a `NULL` reply when the context encountered an error.